Energy, Environment, and Natural Resources Certificate

 North Dakota’s economic and scenic landscape lends itself to a variety of careers that require expertise in environmental law, energy law, and natural resources law across North Dakota.
 Completion of the program will signify that a new attorney has a fundamental understanding of the relevant law and emerging issues that impact residents of North Dakota and the companies in this industry who do business in the state.

-The EENR Certificate Program is open to all School of Law students who have completed the first-year curriculum and are in good academic standing.
-Law students currently enrolled and in good standing in other ABA-accredited law schools may complete the program as a full-time visiting second- or third-year student at the School of Law.
+The main objective of the EENR Certificate program is to equip students with a comprehensive understanding of the legal, policy, and transactional aspects of developing energy, oil, and natural gas resources in North Dakota, the United States, and relevant international contexts.
+The program is open to all University of North Dakota (UND) School of Law students who have completed the first-year curriculum and are in good academic standing.
+Law students currently enrolled and in good standing in other ABA-accredited law schools may complete the program as full-time visiting second or third-year students at the School of Law.

 Students enrolled in the EENR Certificate Program are required to successfully complete: Administrative Law; Environmental Law; and one of the energy-related courses listed in the Primary Courses below.